Compensation for damages from the immigration authorities

 5. Rights vis-à-vis the employer

-This is especially true if you applied for an extension or grant of your work permit in a timely manner, and the delay is due to the behavior of the immigration authorities .
-As long as there is a possibility that you will still be granted a work permit, there is no legitimate reason for termination.
-Termination would be inadmissible in such a case.
+If you are dismissed by your employer due to a missing or delayed work permit, you should immediately seek legal advice from a lawyer specializing in employment law.
+According to the prevailing opinion in case law and literature, foreign employees may not be dismissed if the lack of a work permit is not their fault.
+This is particularly the case if you applied for an extension or issuance of your work permit in a timely manner and the delay is due to the conduct of the immigration authorities .
+As long as there is a possibility that you will still be granted a work permit, there is no legitimate reason for dismissal.
+Dismissal would be inadmissible in such a case.

 Only if the immigration authorities definitively and irrevocably deny your work permit can this potentially constitute grounds for termination.
 Until then, your employer is obligated to actively support you in obtaining the required permit and may not terminate your employment relationship.